KovasMcCann/DL-Software-Finance-Challenge/README.md

 ## Invalid Options

-When looking at the data provided by [`options.csv`](./Data/options.csv) some option contracts apear invalid.
+~~When looking at the data provided by [`options.csv`](./Data/options.csv) some option contracts apear invalid.~~

-I believe the reason for this is because the options data was randomly built or built to be inaccurate, not because my program can't handle it.
+~~I believe the reason for this is because the options data was randomly built or built to be inaccurate, not because my program can't handle it.
 Other IV calculators return `0`.
-See photo below.👇
+See photo below.👇~~

+I belive this is mostly becuase put options haven't been implemented yet.

 ![img](./Images/error.png)